giordano/julia-on-fugaku/README.md

 ```

 The package [`BLISBLAS.jl`](https://github.com/carstenbauer/BLISBLAS.jl) similarly forwards
-BLAS calls to the [blis](https://github.com/flame/blis) library, which has optimised kernel
+BLAS calls to the [blis](https://github.com/flame/blis) library, which has optimised kernels
 for A64FX.

 ## Building Julia from source